Please contact the Athens County Convention and Visitors Bureau (800-878-9767) for more information on area lodging and dining.

 Click here for a map of the festival grounds.

-Campsites with electric are SOLD OUT for the weekend of the festival.
-However, Lake Snowden is creating overflow camping areas; these additional sites are for tents only.
-There will also be a camping area designated for families.
+Lake Snowden will have unlimited camping areas for tents only.
+There will be a camping area designated for families.
 Cost is $15 per tent for one night, $22 per tent for two nights.
 Limited shower facilities available for registered campers only.
 Click here to purchase tickets online.
 For other camping questions, please call Lake Snowden at 740-698-6373.
+(Please note that campsites with electric are SOLD OUT.)